sanjaykatla/Notes/designing-data-intensive-applications/part-2/chapter-6/readme.md

 * Skewed Workloads and Relieving Hot Spots

 ### 3. Partitioning and secondary Indexes
+* By Document
+  * Local
+* By Term
+  * Global secondary indexes
 ### 4. Rebalancing Partitions
+* How not to assign partitions
+* Fixed Number of Partitions
+* Dynamic Partitioning
+* Partitioning proportionally to nodes
 ### 5. Request Routing